Indonesian Air Force: 1980s–1990s

 In the early 1980s, the Air Force, needing modern strike aircraft, organised Operation Alpha to clandestinely acquire ex-Israeli Air Force A-4 Skyhawks.
 Air Force personnel were sent in secret by different routes and eventually Indonesia received 32 aircraft.

 In 1982, Indonesia purchased 16 Northrop F-5E/F Tiger II from the United States to replace their Sabres under the Peace Komodo I and II.
 These were upgraded in Belgium from 1995.

 During 1986–88, there was a competition for the contract to provide a new fighter bomber, between the General Dynamics F-16 and Dassault Mirage 2000.
 Indonesia eventually ordered 12 F-16A/B Fighting Falcon Block 15 OCU as a new fighter in 1989.
 The Indonesian Air Force had originally planned to acquire 60 F-16s to cover and defend its 12 million square kilometres of territory.
 A total of 10 F-16A and F-16B are still in service with Indonesian Air Force: 2 planes crashed in two different accidents.
 A follow-up order for 9 more F-16A Block-15 OCU was cancelled in favour of 24 Su-30KI, but this order was also cancelled due to the 1997 Asian financial crisis.
+This requirement reflected the scale of Indonesia’s archipelagic territory, as its sovereignty under the United Nations Convention on the Law of the Sea extends to the airspace above its archipelagic waters and territorial sea.

 The Indonesian Air Force ordered eight BAE Hawk Mk 109s and 32 Mk 209s in 1993.
 The last of these was delivered by January 1997.